-Instruction 3 L Hours per week
+Instruction Duration of SEE SEE CIE Credits 3 L Hours per week 3 Hours 60 Marks 40 Marks 3

-Duration of SEE 3 Hours

-SEE 60 Marks

-CIE 40 Marks

-Credits 3

 Prerequisite: Basic concepts of signals are required.

 - 1. Learn the advantages of DSP over analog signal processing. - 2.
 Analyze discrete-time signals in the frequency domain using DFT and FFT. - 3.
 Learn the theory of digital filters.